Writing Style Guide

 Numbers

-Spell out numbers zero to nine, except in ages, percentages and sports scores.
+Spell out numbers zero to nine, except in ages, distances, percentages and sports scores.
 Use numerals for 10 and above and for fractions.
 If beginning a sentence with a number, always spell out.
 Always use numerals in bulleted lists.

 INCORRECT: